Common Agricultural Policy: Monitoring and evaluation

 Monitoring is essentially about tracking how fast, and in what way, RDPs are being implemented – with reference to financial data and other indicators.

 RDPs are monitored continuously.
-Within this process, programme authorities must each send an annual implementation report for each programme by 30 June every year, starting in 2016 and ending in 2024.
+Within this process, program authorities must each send an annual implementation report for each program by 30 June every year, starting in 2016 and ending in 2024.

 Evaluation involves rather deeper analysis (especially of effectiveness, efficiency and impact).
 The key stages are: